usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 vertical access must be provided.
 However, elevators or lifts are never required to be installed during alterations if it is technically infeasible to do so.

-#### Why is there a different definition of &quot;shopping center or mall&quot; for alterations as opposed to new construction
+#### Why is there a different definition of &quot;shopping center or mall&quot; for alterations as opposed to new construction?

 A &quot;shopping center or mall&quot; is defined in the alterations provisions as a series of existing buildings on a common site connected by a &quot;common pedestrian route&quot; above or below the ground floor.
-This definition was included to avoid a requirement for several separate elevators in buildings that were initially designed and built independently of one another.The common pedestrian route would allow access to all of the stores to be provided by a single elevator.
+This definition was included to avoid a requirement for several separate elevators in buildings that were initially designed and built independently of one another.
+The common pedestrian route would allow access to all of the stores to be provided by a single elevator.

 #### If an alteration is planned on the third floor of a building and an elevator is not required, do any other ADAAG requirements apply to the third floor?